 - Fashion – makeup, clothing, hair, and beauty products.

-- Travel – vacation deals, best places to visit, your own travels, restaurants, and entertainment.
+- Travel – vacations, best places to visit, your own travels, restaurants, entertainment or even RVs.

-- Websites – software, programming, web development, web design and functionality.
+- Technology – software, programming, web development, web design, and startups.

-- Corporate – businesses, industry updates, expert tips and best practices.
+- Business – industry updates, real estate, expert tips, and best practices.